John Francis Donoghue

 John Francis Donoghue (August 9, 1928 – November 11, 2011) was an American prelate of the Roman Catholic Church.
 He served as the second bishop of the Diocese of Charlotte in North Carolina from 1984 to 1993 and as the fifth archbishop of the Archdiocese of Atlanta in Georgia from 1993 to 2004.

 Biography

 Early life and education

 John Donoghue was born on August 9, 1928, in Washington, D.C., the second of four brothers born to Irish immigrant parents, Daniel and Rose (née Ryan) Donoghue.
-He received a Bachelor of Philosophy degree and a Master of Sacred Theology degree from St. Mary's Seminary and University in Baltimore, Maryland.
+He received a Bachelor of Arts degree in philosophy and a Master of Sacred Theology degree from St. Mary's Seminary and University in Baltimore, Maryland.